Nick7244/Nick7244.github.io/industryExperience/index.md

 - Designed and developed control software algorithms for implementation in the Yomi dental surgery robot
 - Worked collaboratively with both hardware and software engineers to improve haptics control algorithms
 - Developed a haptics algorithm to discriminate between active surgeon manipulation and an idle robot
-  - Increased the accuracy of successfully detecting active surgeon manipulation by over 3000%
+  - Increased the accuracy of successfully detecting active surgeon manipulation by ~3000%
   - Greatly decreased the risk of movement drift when system is idle, minimizing patient risk during surgery